 Non-profit organization for women infected with, affected by, or at risk for HIV/AIDS

 The Healing Our Community Collaborative, fondly known as HOCC, has been providing HIV health education and prevention programs for over 1,600 women infected with, affected by, or at risk for HIV/AIDS in the Greater Boston area and throughout Massachusetts.
 As a small voluntary, nurse-led, peer-driven grassroots non-profit organization, HOCC remains the leader of a community of women reaching out to their peers to reduce the social determinants of health including societal inequities to accessing optimal health care and services that have historically, had a direct negative impact on our community of women.
 All of HOCC’s programs are for women, by women, about women and an important priority for HOCC is to work toward eliminating health disparities by educating and empowering women to work together toward social change.
-On Monday, June 10th, HOCC celebrated its 16th year of HIV health education and prevention programming with nearly 100 women in attendance at our monthly luncheon program.
+On Monday, June 10th, HOCC celebrated its 17th year of HIV health education and prevention programming with more than 100 women in attendance at our monthly luncheon program.
 Peer leadership awards, special recognitions, and our annual Leadership and Inspirational Awards dedicated to of HOCC's leaders, were given out to our community of women over a lovely heart healthy lunch, lot's of laughs, and a few tears.
 We also celebrated our third year at the the Old South Church on 645 Boylston Street, Boston, across from the Boston Public Library.

 For more pictures of the event click